-Whenever people are communicating, there is the apparent message of the words being spoken and the underlying message coming from non-verbal cues.
-In a conversation, non-verbals can be eye contact, posture or tone of voice.
-These significant little details are a vital part of the overall message being received.
+Whenever people communicate, there is the clear message of the words being spoken and the underlying message coming from non-verbal cues.
+In a conversation, non-verbal can be eye contact, posture, or tone of voice.
+These significant little details are a vital part of the overall message being conveyed.

 There are a lot of fancy fonts out there that may be tempting.
 But if they sacrifice readability, it’s almost never worth it.
 People are far more likely to be accepting of a message that is stated clearly in both words and typeface.
 This is especially important if you are asking people to do something.

 One study shows that, in a test group, people were more likely to make a decision when the message was easier to read.
 Following that philosophy, creating call-to-actions using highly readable fonts should encourage the most engagement.

 Of course, this article suggests that in some cases you might want something a little less accessible, for example, if you want people to spend more at a restaurant.

 For many people, if something is difficult to read, the perception is that it is more challenging to do, yet in the food service world, that may mean they won’t mind paying higher prices.